BBBase-EHeresy/PPPub/docs/rules_manual/shoot_phase.md

 Once a target has been chosen, you will need to see if they are hit.
 Not all fighters have an equal skill when shooting.
 Some, like Legolas Greenleaf, are expert archers with finely wrought bows, whilst others are clumsy or make crude shots with poorly made weapons.
 However, when shooting at the foe, there is always a chance (however small) that the shot will hit.

-We represent this by making a dice roll and comparing it to the firer's Shoot value — this is called a Shoot roll.
+We represent this by making a dice roll and comparing it to the firer's Shoot value â€” this is called a Shoot roll.
 A model's Shoot value is the score it needs to equal or beat for the shot to hit its target.
-To see if your shot hits, roll a D6 — if the score is equal to or higher than the target number, you have hit!
+To see if your shot hits, roll a D6 â€” if the score is equal to or higher than the target number, you have hit!

 If the score rolled is not high enough, the shot misses its target and causes no harm, probably clattering to rest somewhere nearby or sticking harmlessly into a piece of scenery.